Two weeks ago, I asked CarbSane in the comments of her post about Robb Wolf’s book what mainstream nutrition book gets it most right.

 Other people have picked apart different aspects of The Zone Diet.
 For me the primary problem was the frequent meals resulted in frequent periods of hunger.
 And often I’d respond to that hunger by making poor food choices that were convenient.
 I was uncomfortable with the feeling of hunger.

-The Zone Diet is a 40-30-40, which means 40% carbs, 30% protein and 30% fat.
-Although I don’t count anything, if I had to guess my ratios now, I’d say it is close to that.
-I like the ratio as it hedges the benefits and risks others experience when they stay low carb or high carb for too long.
+The Zone Diet is a 40-30-40, which means 40% carbs, 30% protein, and 30% fat.
+Although I don’t keep track of anything, if I had to guess, I’d say my ratios are close to that.
+I like the ratio because it balances the benefits and risks associated with staying low-carb or high-carb for too long.
 It seems like a great starting point.

-Tossing out Dr. Sears nonsense about many perfectly balanced small meals makes The Zone Diet easier to follow and less neurotic about food rules.
-It has been many years since I read the book, so I don’t recall the exact details or know if there has been many changes in recent editions.
+Tossing out Dr. Sears’ nonsense about many perfectly balanced small meals makes The Zone Diet easier to follow and less neurotic about food rules.
+It has been many years since I read the book, so I don’t recall the exact details or know if there have been many changes in recent editions.

 I visited the Zone Diet webpage to get more details.
 Although I like the macro view (40-30-30) with CarbSane’s fix, there are some things I dislike about the minor details.
 Here are the small changes I would make for myself.

-- The focus on low-fat protein.
-I’m cool with low-fat protein, but I think higher fat protein is fine as well.
+1. The focus on low-fat protein.
+I’m cool with low-fat protein, but I think higher-fat protein is fine as well.
 I favor beef and lamb over chicken and pork.
-As for soybeans, only natto or miso for me.
+As for soybeans, I only eat natto or miso.

-- These days I probably consume more more fruit than veggies, but that is a minor point.
+2. These days I probably consume more fruit than veggies, but that is a minor point.

-- According to this page, Sears favors Omega 6 fats from veggie oils over animal saturated fats.
+4. According to this page, Sears favors Omega-6 fats from vegetable oils over animal saturated fats.
 Sold to him.
-I don’t fear saturated fats and am more swayed by the arguments that we need to greatly reduce our PUFA consumption.
+I don’t fear saturated fats; instead, I’m more swayed by the arguments that we need to reduce significantly our PUFA consumption.

-- Another page says The Zone Diet advises to avoid eating egg yolks and organ meats.
+5. Another page says The Zone Diet advises avoiding egg yolks and organ meats.
 I’ll be laughing at this recommendation as well.

-So if we start with the basic ratios of The Zone Diet then remove the neurotic small meal rules and add my WAPF inspired tweaks, we might have a decent diet for the average person.
+So if we start with the basic ratios of The Zone Diet, remove the neurotic small-meal rules, and add my WAPF-inspired tweaks, we might have a decent diet for the average person.

 Putting this post together reminded me that I tried to contact Dr. Sears back in 1996 for clarification on his no caffeine stance.
-A few weeks went by and then one day I had a message on my answering machine from someone who worked with him.
-That person provided a 1 minute explanation on how caffeine breaks down and its negative effect on their diet.
-I’ve since forgotten the reason, but was impressed they took to the time and effort to respond to my inquiry.
+A few weeks went by, and then one day I had a message on my answering machine from someone who worked with him.
+That person provided a 1-minute explanation on how caffeine breaks down and its adverse effect on their diet.
+I’ve since forgotten the reason, but I was impressed they took the time and effort to respond to my inquiry.

 garymar